katersonnbert/gitnotes/GoLang.md

 - Slices can be re-sliced using the syntax `s[lo:hi]` where `lo` and `hi` are integers corresponding to the slice index.
 - `lo` is always included, `hi` is always excluded. `s[lo:lo]` is empty, `s[lo:lo+1]` contains exactly one element.
-- A missing `lo` index implies and index of 0
+- A missing `lo` index implies an index of 0
 	```
 	s := []int{1, 2, 3, 4, 5, 6}
 	fmt.Println(s[:3])